SixArm/project-management-guide/topics/ai-resource-leveling/index.md

 Demand Forecasting: Analyze historical data, project requirements, task dependencies, skill requirements, and other relevant factors to predict future resource demand.

-Optimal Allocation: Optimize resource allocation by considering constraints, objectives, workloads, bottlenecks, capabilties, and costs.
+Optimal Allocation: Optimize resource allocation by considering constraints, objectives, workloads, bottlenecks, capabilities, and costs.

 Skill Matching: Analyze peoples' skills, capabilities, expertise, experience, certifications, and the like, to match them with specific requirements of tasks or projects.